The PharmD is a full-time four-year program.

 Regular Admission Applicant

-Application deadline for the PharmD program is December 2.
+Application deadline for the PharmD program is the first business day in December.
 Be sure to complete your application on PharmCAS AND submit your supplemental application and application fee directly to our office by the deadline.

 No. Applicants are encouraged to apply early to avoid heavy internet traffic and technical difficulties on the PharmCAS website at the moment of deadline.
 No exceptions are made for late or incomplete applications.

 Yes.
 The Supplemental Application is required and your application will not be complete without one.
-You can access the supplemental application form from early June to the end of November each year.
-It must be submitted by December 2 at the latest to be accepted.
+You can access the supplemental application form from mid-July to the end of November each year.
+It must be submitted by the first business day in December to be accepted.

 No. All application materials must be submitted by the deadline.
-Supplemental applications must be postmarked by December 2 at the latest.
+Supplemental applications must be postmarked by the first business day in December to be accepted.
 Late and incomplete applications will not be considered.

 Yes.
 Applicants must complete all prerequisite coursework by the spring semester of the year in which they wish to begin the PharmD program.
 Due to the increasingly competitive nature of the applicant pool, individuals who have completed pre-pharmacy courses prior to applying for admission may receive some preference.

-You must complete the PCAT by October to meet our application deadline of December 2.
+You must complete the PCAT no later than November to meet our application deadline of the first business day of December.
 Please check with Pearson for exact test dates.
 However, if you submit your application and PCAT scores and wish to take the PCAT again during the application cycle, we may consider any updated scores as long as they are available, in your file, before admissions decisions are made.

 The GPA of accepted students fluctuates from year to year but averages roughly from 3.2 to 3.7.